 Is your child having trouble using words effectively or remembering numbers, letters or math facts?
 It could be that significant word retrieval difficulties are impacting your child’s learning as well as communication.
 Word retrieval difficulties are common and occur at all degrees of severity.
 They include the normal “tip of the tongue” experience we all have occasionally.
 But they can also be se ...[Read More]

 New requirements are pushing academics into preschool and Kindergarten.
 Are we expecting too much of our young children?
 We have all heard of four-year-olds learning to read, but does that mean that most children that age could do the same?
 There are programs that claim to be able to accomplish just that, but is it really the right thing for the children?
-Some years ago, my daughter conducted a da ...[Read More]
+Some years ago, my daughter conducted ...[Read More]

 The preschool graduation was a longstanding tradition at our school.
 I had attended all but two for the past 12 years, and I wasn’t about to miss this one.
 As in previous years, the school auditorium was filled to capacity.
 Everyone watched, listened and clapped, as the children did the Chicken Dance and sang their hearts out to their parents, grandparents and siblings.
 One by one, these fou ...[Read More]